 When your loved ones are aware of your preferences for treatment, they can dedicate their energy to providing necessary care and compassion, without concern over legal issues.

-Harmony Home Health & Hospice in Albuquerque and surrounding areas is always available to help older adults in any way needed to ensure their preferences are attained, both now and in the future.
-We provide a variety of customized in-home health care services to ensure life is the best it can be.
+Harmony Home Health & Hospice is always available to help older adults in any way needed to ensure their preferences are attained, both now and in the future.
+We provide a variety of customized in-home health care services and hospice care in Albuquerque & nearby communities to ensure life is the best it can be.

 Whether the need is for support with nursing care needs, skilled care for Alzheimer’s, or speech therapy needs, our professional care staff can assist based on each individual’s specific needs and desired schedule.
-Email or call us at 1-877-I-NEED-CARE (1-877-463-3322) to learn more about our home health care in Ogden, Utah and the surrounding communities.
+Email or call us at 1-877-I-NEED-CARE (1-877-463-3322) to learn more about our home health care and hospice in Albuquerque and the surrounding communities.